Does Cold Weather Make You Pee More?

 Wearing discreet incontinence products, such as bladder pads and protective underwear, will protect you from leaks.
 These supplies are helpful during winter activities that require wearing warm layers since it can be challenging to take everything off to make it to the bathroom in time.

-To see if you qualify in under 5 minutes, fill out our Eligibility Form.
+To see if you qualify in under 5 minutes, submit your information through our Eligibility Form.
 We don’t share your information with any outside sources, and after completing the form, one of our dedicated Continence Care Specialists will reach out to you and help you with the next steps.

 3. Stay warm!

 A bladder diary records your bathroom habits and bladder irritants and triggers.
-Record when you notice your bladder feeling fuller, how often you use the restroom, accidents, and how long you stay in cold temperatures.
+Record when you notice your bladder feeling fuller, how often you use the restroom, accidents you have, and how long you stay in cold temperatures.
+Bladder diaries may help when you visit your healthcare provider.

 5. Listen to your body!